 Stabilizers, for example, help the ingredients in a product remain dispersed, maintaining the desired and desirable composition.
 Firming agents, on the other hand, help keep fruits and vegetables firm and crunchy.
 Listeria monocytogenes is found in ready-to-eat foods and requires companies to carry out the necessary studies to ensure that these criteria are not exceeded throughout the shelf life of the food.
 The Department of Homeland Security suggested that all Americans buy enough food to last two weeks in a row to prevent grocery stores from filling up, reduce the risk of individual exposure, and ensure an adequate supply of food in the home.

-Food ingredients, including food additives, play a key role in increasing the shelf life of many foods, making them even more important when it comes to sourcing food that will last during the pandemic.
+Food ingredients, including food additives, play a key role in increasing the shelf life of many foods like some of the ingredients you use for your brownie recipe, making them even more important when it comes to sourcing food that will last during the pandemic.
 Shelf life is an important characteristic of healthy and affordable food products, and additives are an important part of their preparation.
 Shelf life depends on factors such as storage temperature, humidity, packaging, water activity and the quality of the ingredients to determine the rate of food spoilage.
 Additives and the effects they have on shelf life are what make the logistics of today's food supply possible.

 The data provided in a shelf life study can help you understand the end of life under a given storage condition.
 It is also recommended that consumers consider shelf life information when buying food to avoid unnecessary food waste.
 Food stored in a warehouse in Phoenix, Arizona, for example, will not deteriorate at the same rate or in the same way as the same food stored in International Falls, Minnesota.
 This will help make food safe by controlling pathogenic bacteria (those that can cause illness) and can extend the shelf life of foods by reducing the number of microorganisms that deteriorate (which cause food to break down).